eflautt/ga-data-science/lessons/lesson-7/readme.md

 **Check:** Untuned, how well did gradient descent perform compared to OLS?

+***

 <a name="ind-practice"></a>
 ## On your Own (30 mins)

-There is a plethora of choices to approaching a regression problem.
+There are tons of ways to approach a regression problem.
 The regularization techniques appended to ordinary least squares optimizes the size of coefficients to best account for error.
-Gradient Descent also introduces learning rate (how aggressively do we solve the problem), epsilon (at what point do we say the error introduced is okay), and iterations (when should we stop no matter what?)
+Gradient Descent also introduces learning rate (how aggressively do we solve the problem), epsilon (at what point do we say the error margin is acceptable), and iterations (when should we stop no matter what?)

-Our objects are:
+For this deliverable, our goals are to:

-- implement the gradient descent approach to our bikeshare modeling problem
+- implement the gradient descent approach to our bikeshare modeling problem,
-- showcase how gradient descent solves and optimizes the solution.
+- show how gradient descent solves and optimizes the solution,
-- showcase this using the grid_search module!
+- demonstrate the grid_search module!

-Exploring, the Gradient Descent regressor object, you will build a grid search using the stochastic gradient descent estimator for the bikeshare data set.
+While exploring the Gradient Descent regressor object, you'll build a grid search using the stochastic gradient descent estimator for the bikeshare data set.
 Continue with either the model you evaluated last class or the simpler one from today.
-In particular, you will implement the param_grid in the grid search to get answers for the following questions:
+In particular, be sure to implement the "param_grid" in the grid search to get answers for the following questions:

 1. With a set of alpha values between 10^-10 and 10^-1, how does the mean squared error change?
-2. We know when to properly use l1 vs l2 regularization based on the data.
+2. Based on the data, we know when to properly use l1 vs l2 regularization.
 By using a grid search with l1_ratios between 0 and 1 (increasing every 0.05), does that statement hold true?
-    * (if it didn't look like it, did gradient descent have enough iterations?)
+If not, did gradient descent have enough iterations?
-3. How do results change when you alter the learning rate (eta0)?
+3. How do these results change when you alter the learning rate (eta0)?

 **Bonus** Can you see the advantages and disadvantages of using gradient descent after finishing this exercise?

+#### Materials:
-You can use the following starter code to get you going:
+You can use the following starter code to get started:

 ```python
 params = {} # put your gradient descent parameters here